tanx-libs/tanx-connector-nodejs/README.md

 import { Wallet, ethers } from 'ethers'

 const provider = new ethers.providers.JsonRpcProvider(
-  process.env.RPC_PROVIDER, // Use 'ethereum mainnet' for the mainnet.
+  process.env.RPC_PROVIDER, // Use 'goerli' for testnet and 'ethereum mainnet' for the mainnet.
 )

 const signer = new Wallet(privateKey, provider)